marcizhu/Cache/README.md

 If you find any issue with the library, you can either [open an issue](https://github.com/marcizhu/Units/issues) or e-mail me at marcizhu@gmail.com.

 ## Credits
 This library uses [Catch2] for unit tests.
-Thanks to the authors and collaborators of such a great library!
+Many, many thanks to the authors and collaborators of such a great library!

 ## Contributing
 Does this library miss any feature you'd like to have?
 Have you spotted any bug?
 PRs are always welcome!
 Alternatively, you